-The Sleep function does not operate in SET-UP or Playback mode, but the camera will turn off if it is left unused for a set some time (2 minutes or 5 minutes).
+The Sleep function does not operate in SET-UP or Playback mode, but the camera will automatically turn off if it is left unused for a set some time (2 or 5 minutes).

-When the camera is in Sleep mode, pressing the Shutter button down halfway wakes the camera up.
+When the camera is in Sleep mode, pressing the Shutter button down halfway wakes the camera up so that it is ready to take pictures.
+This is useful since the camera can be ready to take pictures almost instantly.